 - Take out travel insurance with Heymondo and travel in complete peace of mind;

-With this guide I hope I have managed to give you the right inspiration for your itinerary in the Lofoten Islands.
+With this guide I hope I have managed to give you the right inspiration for your Lofoten Islands itinerary.

 Know that you can obviously change the things to see and the order of the stages to your liking, going clockwise or counterclockwise (depending on how you decide to get to Lofoten).